-- C. THAT properties impacted by a Director of Planning-initiated amendment to the Zoning & Development By-law or an Official Development Plan be considered for targeted averaging, in accordance with the criteria set out in the annual Land Assessment Averaging By-law. - D. THAT properties whose owners sought additional density or a change in use from Council through rezoning, whether enacted or not, or through Council-approved policy changes, not be considered for targeted averaging.
+C. THAT properties impacted by a Director of Planning-initiated amendment to the Zoning and Development By-law or an Official Development Plan be considered for targeted averaging, in accordance with the criteria set out in the annual Land Assessment Averaging By-law.

-- E. THAT the Director of Legal Services, in consultation with the Director of Finance, be instructed to bring forward for enactment a by-law authorizing the use of targeted 5-year land assessment averaging that reflects Council's decision on Recommendations A, B, C and D. - F. THAT, subject to adoption of any applicable by-laws, the Director of Finance make appropriate arrangements with BC Assessment for the production of the 2020 Average Assessment Roll at an estimated cost of \$25,000 plus applicable taxes; source of funding to be the 2020 Operating Budget. - G. THAT Council direct the Director of Finance to continue working through the Intergovernmental Working Group, in consultation with the UBCM, key stakeholders, and community partners, to engage the Province to focus on the work necessary to implement "Split Assessment through a Commercial Subclass" in time for the 2021 tax year.
+- D. THAT properties whose owners sought additional density or a change in use from Council through rezoning, whether enacted or not, or through Council-approved policy changes, not be considered for targeted averaging. - E. THAT the Director of Legal Services, in consultation with the Director of Finance, be instructed to bring forward for enactment a by-law authorizing the use of targeted 5-year land assessment averaging that reflects Council's decision on Recommendations A through D. - F. THAT subject to adoption of any applicable by-laws, the Director of Finance make appropriate arrangements with BC Assessment for the production of the 2022 Average Assessment Roll at an estimated cost of \$28,600 plus applicable taxes; source of funding to be the 2022 Operating Budget. - G. THAT Council direct the Director of Finance to continue engaging with the Province to advance work on "Split Assessment through a Commercial Subclass" to address the taxation impact arising from unused development potential on small businesses, non-profit, and arts and culture organizations in underdeveloped properties.